-A quick guide to cash flow forecasting
+A step by step guide to cash flow forecasting

-1. Know what cash flow is.
+1. Understand what cash flow is

 3. Be prepared for growth